Imperial Valley Guitar Co. Presents Our 2021 Collection

 So that’s why you haven’t heard much from us for a while.
 We’ve been busy replacing all the tools and machines and wood and every other weird thing it takes to have a guitar workshop, in between cleaning out the mud from every possible crevice of the shop and the tools that didn’t get washed away.

-So the good news is that as of November 2019 we’re up an running and we have lots of new stuff for you.
+So the good news is we’re up an running now and we have lots of new stuff for you.
 They’re finished up and ready to go out to their new homes.
-The new pictures are not quite done as of November 1 but we’re working away at it and we’ll get them up here on the site as quickly as we can get them done.
 We’re real proud of our new babies and hope you’re going to adopt some of them.

 We have also expanded our line of wood and metal body resonator guitars.
 We’ve always carried one or two resonators, like the much loved little Parlorators, but we’ve decided to go all in with resonators, because we like ’em, so we’re spinning off the whole deal into a new line we call Royall.